jeffreykegler/hoonlint/misc/whitespace.md

 the **anchor column** is the **anchor brick column**, plus the **reanchor offset**.
 The anchor brick column is the column of a brick on the rune line.
-Which one will depend on the individual bricks involved, but typically it is the first brick on the rune line.
+Which one will depend on the individual bricks involved, but often it is the first brick on the rune line.

 Each rune line has the rune itself and zero or more parent bricks.
 Here parent means "proper parent", so that a rune is not considered to be its own parent brick.

 Depending on the number of elements required by the brick, and the number of those elements joined on the rune line, each brick on the rune line has a **per-brick anchor offset**.